We all feel the pressures of “speeding up” and are often being told to “optimize our productivity” and “maximize our efficiency”.

 A ritual can be coming to the same space to work or starting every workday with your special Starbucks order.

-Where do you go in order to only get work done?
-Do you start your ‘workdays’ off in any particular way?
-This is not your everyday coffee shop unless you go there only to work.
+Where do you go in order to get work done?
+Do you start your ‘workday’ off in any particular way?
+We’re not talking about your everyday coffee shop unless you go there only to work.
 It can be hard to unplug ourselves from the office, as work life is taking over and infiltrating ‘home’ and ‘recreational life’.

-We often multitask to get emails and work related tasks done out of the way but, sometimes trying to multitask doesn’t end well…accidentally typing what you just heard can leave you in some sticky situations.
+We often multitask to get emails and work-related tasks out of the way, but sometimes trying to multitask doesn’t end well…accidentally typing what you just heard can leave you in some sticky situations.

 Having your voice commands on your phone type in your reactions to your spouse or kid can set a pretty confusing tone to your company documents and emails.

 We all know the terrors of hitting ‘post’ or ‘send’ and then noticing a typo or awkward autocorrect.

 It is important to set a ‘work only’ zone, distinct from any other aspect of your life.
 Many of us like to multitask to get work done… But Netflixing or talking to friends may cause you to slip an accidental ‘LOL’ or ‘OMG’ to an important work email to your boss.